Adam Sadler: Leicester City

+Northern Ireland

 On 28 August 2021, Sadler joined the backroom staff of the Northern Ireland national team in conjunction with his coaching role at Leicester City.

-After the arrival of new manager Enzo Maresca, Sadler left Leicester City on 30 June 2023.
+Celtic

-Sadler was appointed first-team coach at Celtic F.C. on 31 December 2023.
+Sadler was appointed first-team coach at Scottish Premiership club Celtic on 31 December 2023, reuniting with manager Brendan Rodgers.
+He left the club on 29 October 2025, following the departure of Rodgers.